apache/nuttx/Documentation/platforms/arm64/imx9/boards/imx93-evk/README.txt

 ==========================================

-Below is a set of instructions on how to run NuttX on the i.MX93 EVK
+Below is a set of instructions on how to run NuttX on the i.MX93 EVK, on top of the u-boot.
+Also, instructions on running NuttX as the bootloader will follow.

 ==========================================